 You will receive an electronic acknowledgement of the application to the e-mail address you have provided, as soon as your details have been integrated into the Bank's database.
 Once your application has been examined you will receive information about the status of your application by email.

-We aim to recruit in the shortest possible timeframe, however the duration depends on a number of factors, such as the role sought, the number of qualified candidates who apply, the priorities in processing various open vacancies and the assessment tools used in the selection process.
+We aim to recruit in the shortest possible timeframe, however the duration depends on a number of factors, such as the role sought, the number of qualified applicants, the priorities in processing various open vacancies and the assessment tools used in the selection process.
 With a view to increasing efficiency, we use innovative recruitment tools, such as digital interviews.

-Your application and personal data will be preserved in the HR database for a period of 5 years from the last application date and be destroyed thereafter.
+Your application and personal data will be preserved in the HR database for a period of up to 5 years from the last application date and be destroyed thereafter.

 You must apply on-line for specific job openings available through the e-recruitment candidate portal.
 Please consult the “how to apply” section of this website.
 Bearing in mind the large number of applications received and our aim to process them efficiently, we can only accept on-line applications to current vacancies.
 Application forms or CVs sent by post, fax or e-mail will not be accepted.

 Copies of diplomas are not required when applying for a job but will be requested at a later stage of the recruitment procedure.
 Upon submitting the on-line application, candidates certify that the statements made thereon are complete and true.
 Any willful misstatement may lead to disqualification from employment or disciplinary action in accordance with the policies of the EIB group.

 The EIB e-recruitment application on the website is the sole point of reference.
 Applications are accepted for as long as the vacancy is advertised therein.
 Certain specialised sites may also publish advertisements, although the EIB is not responsible for any delays in updating.

 If necessary, additional information (deadline, post not immediately vacant, preliminary campaign, etc.) is included in the advertisement.